Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Materials and Methods

 After hydration, pore pressure and confining pressure were simultaneously increased under constant effective stress, until reaching pore pressure close to the in-situ one (4.0 MPa).
 This back pressure seemed sufficient for complete saturation, according to \mbox{\cite{Rad1984}}.
 They showed, that with the help of vacuum, a specimen at 90 \% saturation can be fully re-saturated under around 150 kPa pore pressure.
 The key advantage is hereby the dissolution of air into water under pressure, according to Henry's law.
 Also \mbox{\cite{Favero2018}} demonstrated that their specimens of Opalinus clay were completely saturated under 2 MPa pore pressure.
 Our samples ISO1 and ISO4 were brought to 14 MPa total stress, and samples ISO2 - ISO3 to 12 MPa total stress.
 Note that an additional increment of 2 MPa confining pressure was finally applied to ISO4, resulting in higher effective stress than during saturation.

 Two different step testing procedures, presented by \cite{Braun2019}, were utilized to determine the THM parameters of the material.
-Samples ISO1 and ISO4 were tested following a three-stage protocol (Fig. \ref{fig:thermal:procedure}a), that consisted in rapidly increasing or decreasing the cell temperature (rate of 10 $^{\circ}$C/h), while the drainage system was kept closed.
-In this phase, one can measure $\alpha_{u,z}$ and $\alpha_{u,h}$ based on the temperature and strain measurements, using the initial tangent of $-{\mathrm{d}\varepsilon_i}/{\mathrm{d}T}$.
+Samples ISO1 and ISO4 were tested following a three-stage protocol (Fig. \ref{fig:thermal:procedure}a), that consists in rapidly increasing or decreasing the cell temperature \hz{in stage 1 until the time $t_1$} (rate of 10 $^{\circ}$C/h), while the drainage system is kept closed.
+In this phase, one can measure \hz{$\alpha_{u}$ (with its anisotropic components $\alpha_{u,i}$)} based on the temperature and strain measurements, using the initial tangent of $\alpha_{u}=-{\mathrm{d}\varepsilon_v}/{\mathrm{d}T}$.
 Initially, no pore pressure dissipation occurs, so that there is no need of correcting any effect of the drainage system \mbox{\citep{Braun2019}}.
-In the second phase, the temperature was kept constant until deformations and pore pressures stabilized.
-The corresponding pseudo-undrained conditions require the correction of the measured secant parameters $\alpha_{u,z}$, $\alpha_{u,h}$ and $\Lambda$, according to Eqs. (\ref{eq:thermal:corrLambda}) and (\ref{eq:thermal:corralpha}).
-In the third stage, the drainage system was opened, imposing the initial pore pressure.
-The pore pressure gradually comes back to its initial distribution through a transient phase governed by pore pressure diffusion, and a drained state is finally reached.
-At final state, after strain stabilization, $\alpha_{d,z}$ and $\alpha_{d,h}$ can be determined.
-The change in pore pressure with respect to the change of strains during the third phase provides the moduli $H_{z}$ and $H_{h}$.
+In \hz{stage 2 until $t_2$}, the temperature is kept constant until deformations and pore pressures stabilized.
+The corresponding pseudo-undrained conditions require the correction of the measured secant parameter \hz{$\alpha_{u}^{mes}=-{\mathrm{d}\varepsilon_v}/{\mathrm{d}T}$ and $\Lambda^{mes}=\mathrm{d}p_f/\mathrm{d}T$}, according to Eqs. (\ref{eq:thermal:corrLambda}) and (\ref{eq:thermal:corralpha}).
+In \hz{stage 3}, the drainage system is opened, imposing the initial pore pressure.
+The pore pressure gradually comes back to its initial distribution through a transient phase governed by pore pressure diffusion, and a drained state is finally reached. \hz{At $t_3$}, after strain stabilization, \hz{the secant parameter $\alpha_{d}=-{\mathrm{d}\varepsilon_v}/{\mathrm{d}T}$} can be determined.
+The change in pore pressure with respect to the change of strains during the third phase provides the \hz{secant modulus $H=-\mathrm{d}p_f/\mathrm{d}\varepsilon_v$.}